agilebits/onepassword-utilities/convert_to_1p4/README.md

 ---

+### ● CSV
+This is a generic CSV converter which currently handles Logins.
+Construct the CSV in a spreadsheet program - it must have the following columns: Title, Username, Password, URL, Notes.
+Ensure the first row is a column header with those names (case does not matter).
+Additional columns may follow, and their titles will be used to create custom fields in the entry, and the corresponding values will be stored in these fields.

+---

 ### ● Data Guardian

 Launch Data Guardian and export its database to a CSV text file using the `Record > Export...` menu item.
 From the left side bar, select **Text**.
 Under the list of fields that can be exported, click the `Check All` button.
 In the **Field Delimiter** pulldown, select the *Comma (CSV)* choice.
 Under **Options**, select the *Include header row* checkbox.
 Click the `Export` button, and in the *Export Database* dialog, navigate to your **Desktop** folder, and save the file with the name **pm_export.txt** to your Desktop.
 When the dialog appears asking what suffix to use, select the `use .txt` button.
 You may now quit Data Guardian.